By Stacey Langenbahn, J.D., Attorney-Mediator

 - Structured negotiation steps (referred to in Detente's collaborative mediation as the five steps to finding T.R.U.C.E.)

-- A team approach - but with a smaller team of a single attorney-mediator and a marriage/family counselor present and others offline or selectively in sessions
+- A team approach - but with a smaller team of a single attorney-mediator and other professionals only if needed offline or selectively in sessions

 Differences in Use of Lawyers between Collaborative Law and Collaborative Mediation

-A very important difference between collaborative mediation and collaborative law is how divorce attorneys participate and what happens if the spouses do not resolve all their issues.
-As mentioned above, in collaborative law the spouses have collaborative divorce lawyers present in each session.
-The spouses must replace these lawyers if they are not successful in settling everything.
+A very important difference between collaborative mediation and collaborative law is how divorce attorneys participate and what happens if the parties do not resolve all their issues.
+As mentioned above, in collaborative law the parties have collaborative divorce lawyers present in each session.
+The spouses or parents must replace these lawyers if they are not successful in settling everything.

-In contrast, if they cannot resolve all the issues during collaborative mediation, the spouses may continue to use the same lawyers into litigation or arbitration even if the lawyers are trained in collaborative law.
+In contrast, if they cannot resolve all the issues during collaborative mediation, the parties may continue to use the same lawyers into litigation or arbitration even if the lawyers are trained in collaborative law.
 It is an option, however, for a spouse and his or her collaborative lawyer to make a separate agreement between them that the collaborative lawyer will withdraw if all the issues are not settled in collaborative mediation.
-Having control over the level of involvement and the continued participation of lawyers significantly improves the couple's ability to control the cost of the divorce.
+Having control over the level of involvement and the continued participation of lawyers significantly improves the couple's ability to control the cost of the divorce or custody.

-Therefore, a spouse in collaborative mediation has choices about the role of divorce lawyers, including not to use a lawyer at all.
-However, Detente mediators' policy and practice is to encourage each and every spouse to seek divorce counsel on an unbundled or limited scope basis to assist however extensively the spouse wishes.
-Detente mediators strongly encourage every spouse to have an attorney review the mediated settlement agreement before the spouse signs it.
-A spouse who does have a divorce lawyer, on the lawyer's advice and using his or her own good judgment, can decide if the divorce lawyer will attend one or more collaborative mediation sessions.
+Therefore, a spouse or parent in collaborative mediation has choices about the role of divorce lawyers.
+A party may choose not to use a lawyer at all, or to seek advice and counsel on an unbundled or limited scope basis.
+A party who does have a lawyer, on the lawyer's advice and using his or her own good judgment, can choose for the lawyer to attend one or more collaborative mediation sessions.
 Or, the client may decide to ask the lawyer to assist offline to counsel him or her toward an amicable resolution, develop options, review agreements, and do legal paperwork.
+Detente Mediation clients may continue to represent themselves to complete the court paperwork in the collaborative mediation process with Stacey's help.

-In summary, savvy divorcing families, collaborative lawyers, divorce financial advisers, therapists, child and parenting specialists, judges, and other professionals whose practices serve families have applauded collaborative mediation as a fresh innovation in cost effective, client-centered, family-friendly divorce.
-Collaborative mediation has proven itself to be an attractive new solution for divorcing spouses who want to focus toward positive, independent lives with emotional and financial stability - and their family - still intact.
-For divorce and family professionals, particularly collaborative practitioners, collaborative mediation also has opened the door to a highly satisfying and remunerative practice.
+In summary, savvy divorcing couples and parents, families, collaborative lawyers, divorce financial and tax advisers, therapists, child and parenting specialists, judges, and other professionals whose practices serve families have applauded collaborative mediation as a fresh innovation in cost effective, client-centered, family-friendly divorce and custody.
+Collaborative mediation has proven itself to be an attractive solution for divorcing spouses and parents who want to focus toward positive, independent lives with emotional and financial stability - and their family - still intact.
+For divorce and family professionals, particularly collaborative practitioners, collaborative mediation also has opened the door to a satisfying practice that puts families first above all.

-Attorney Stacey Langenbahn, J.D. is a professional family mediator who developed Detente's collaborative mediation after practicing law for more than two decades.
-She is an accomplished mediator, civil and family trial lawyer, a pioneer in collaborative law, and the founder and President of Detente Mediation Services, LLC in Southlake, Texas.
-Contact us and learn more about the advantages of collaborative mediation at DivorceMediationTexas.com.
+Attorney Stacey Langenbahn, J.D. is a professional family mediator who developed Detente's collaborative mediation after practicing law for more than three decades.
+She is an accomplished mediator, civil and family trial lawyer, a pioneer in collaborative law, and the founder and President of Detente Mediation Services, LLC in Colleyville, Texas.
+Contact Stacey and learn more about the advantages of collaborative mediation at DivorceMediationTexas.com.